Former Cougar football player Kassidy Woods files lawsuit against Nick Rolovich, WSU

 Last summer, Woods alleged that his participation the Pac-12’s player-led unity movement “#WeAreUnited,” and decision to opt out of playing for WSU in 2020 due to health concerns, jeopardized his future with the football team.
 In a recorded phone call, Rolovich told Woods “there’s one way we’ll handle (the opt out) if it’s COVID related, then there’s one way we’re going to handle it if it’s joining this group.”

-Woods entered the NCAA transfer portal in September of 2020 and now plays for Northern Colorado of the Big Sky Conference.
-In the leaked phone call with Rolovich last summer, Woods, who has the sickle cell treat, claimed he was opting out of playing in 2020 due to concerns regarding COVID-19.
+Woods entered the NCAA transfer portal in September 2020 and now plays for Northern Colorado of the Big Sky Conference.
+In the leaked phone call with Rolovich last summer, Woods, who has the sickle cell trait, claimed he was opting out of playing in 2020 due to concerns regarding COVID-19.

-According to the lawsuit, WSU staff members asserted “campus was the safest place for players” although prior to Woods’ arrival on campus, the player learned his roommate had tested positive for COVID-19.
+According to the lawsuit, WSU staff members asserted “campus was the safest place for players” although before Woods’ arrival on campus, the player learned his roommate had tested positive for COVID-19.
 The lawsuit claims the roommate informed Woods of his exposure and that “roughly” 10 WSU football players had tested positive at that time.

 “His roommate felt that Woods should know about the positive cases even though Defendants strictly ordered the players to keep silent to the media and others — including players who had not yet reported back to Pullman — regarding positive COVID-19 cases that were occurring within the program,” the lawsuit read.